rusic/documentation/widgets/v1/company-address.md

 # Company Address

-Add a company address widget to your template
+Add a company address widget to your template.

 ## Overview
-You can add a company address widget to your template which contains the company address in the manage shared contact section.
-The widget can be later customized within the BaseKit Editor.
+You can add a company address widget to your template which contains the company address in the 'manage shared contact' section.
+The widget can be later customised within the BaseKit Editor.

 To include a company address widget in your template you will need to add the following line: